 After our recent tour, I told Karen we needed to watch some of the movies shot at Kualoa Ranch.
 Like a “Fan,” I wanted to see the scenes and know I was there!

 As a guy who loves technology, I wanted to see how different the shots look from the actual location.
-I couldn’t believe that production sets used Styrofoam to make many of the props.
+I couldn’t believe that production sets used Styrofoam to make many props.
 Hollywood can make anything look magic!

 Best Of Kualoa Experience Conclusion

 If you fly or cruise to Hawaii and Oahu is your destination, Kualoa Ranch is a premium must-see attraction.
-The team there can take you to another “world” that you may have seen on the big screen but never experienced.
+The team there can take you to another “world” you may have seen on the big screen but never experienced.

 Karen has always loved Hawaii, and I am now loving it too.
 On our next cruise to Hawaii, my ‘bucket list includes Kualoa Ranch.
-I can’t wait to try ziplining, ATVing, e-biking, and maybe more.
+I can’t wait to try ziplining, ATVing, e-biking, and more.